 I joined findagrave in 2005, and I have come to appreciate and tolerate the broad diversity of interests and perspectives that the enormously varied community of findagrave participants brings to this site--from mourners and family historians to cemetery surveyors and preservationists, from ghost-hunters and devotees of the famous and infamous, to those who work to honor veterans.

-I strongly believe that for our unruly and far-flung community to work, volunteers and visitors alike must exercise tolerance, courtesy, and generosity.
+For our unruly and far-flung community to work, volunteers and visitors alike must exercise tolerance, courtesy, flexibility, and generosity.
 By and large, I have found this to be the case.
 I am grateful to and humbled by many volunteers for their amazing generosity and hard work.

 I am researching the genealogy and history of a family of German Lutherans from Lower Saxony named Koppelman, who were founding members of Jerusalem Evangelical Lutheran Church on Belair Rd.